 - research objective

 Issue we want to solve or questions on which we want to find an answer.
 While you define research objective it is good to ask yourself questions : What do I want to examine?
-Why I want to examine it?
-What I will achieve thanks to this information?
+Why do I want to examine it?
+What will I achieve thanks to this information?

 - methodology preferences

 Some clients have precise expectations regarding research methodology.
 If you have precise requirements in this area, write about it.

 - target group